Committees and Elections

 Saskatchewan Information and Library Services

 I have been actively engaged with IUG since joining the Polaris ILS Advisory Committee in 2020.
 I joined the IUG Steering Committee as a Member-at-Large (Enhancements Co-coordinator) in 2021 and am a regular participant at conferences, zoom forums, and in the IUG discord.
 I love engaging with other libraries and advocating with Innovative on behalf of the community.
+I look forward to continuing my work with IUG and deepening my relationships with the user community and with Innovative/Clarivate.

 IT Assistant Systems Specialist